gustavofring2/BookmarkletsByGus/README.md

 PIANO: Adds a piano to any page, keys = keys.

+TEST CHEAT: Press this on a test to get answers.

 More Bookmarklets coming soon!

 Make sure to chat in Discussions!